-Opportunity International Australia provides an example of excellent Non-Profit testimonials of the difference their organisation is making.
+Opportunity International Australia provides an example for us of excellent Non-Profit testimonials.
 These stories, I think, are best well structured and relatively short.
-Let have a look at Uma’s story on this Micro Finance, which offers us an excellent example of how you can write similar stories for your non-profit.
+They communicate the difference their organisation is making.
+Let’s have a look at Uma’s story on this Micro Finance page, which offers us an example of how you can write similar stories for your non-profit.

 When Uma’s husband passed away suddenly … she turned to what she knew best – sewing.

 Here is a brief description of the circumstances that led Uma to be in a position to be needing help.

 For three years Uma tailored ladies’ garments by hand … it was a struggle to get everything done…She applied and received a small loan from Opportunity’s partner, ESAF, which she used to purchase a sewing machine.

 Here, the intervention she received was the loan to purchase a sewing machine.